girisagar46/girisagar46.github.io/content/articles/straight-up-terraform.md

 Even though the buckets don't cost any, it's wise to clean up since we're just playing with Terraform in development mode.

-First look for states that's tracked by Terraform using `Terraform state list` .
-If it shows bunch of outputs of your bucket, execute `Terraform destroy` which will destroy all resources that were created.
+First look for states that's tracked by Terraform using `terraform state list` .
+If it shows bunch of outputs of your bucket, execute `terraform destroy` which will destroy all resources that were created.

 # Chapter 4: Code Re-Use for applying DRY